 Message from the Executive Director

-· The Housing Authority owns and manages affordable rental housing throughout the City of Santa Barbara.
+Welcome to the Housing Authority of the City of Santa Barbara.

 Sincerely,